 Low vision is any condition of the eyes that causes you to not be able to see as brightly, sharply, and/or clearly as you used to.
 There are many conditions that can cause low vision.
-Among the most common are glaucoma, age-related macular degeneration, diabetic retinopathy, non-age-related macular degeneration, and cataracts.
+Among the most common are glaucoma, diabetic retinopathy and cataracts.
 When you have low vision, you may have issues with reading, driving (especially at night), reading the expressions on the faces of others, and even performing your job or doing well in school.
 As you can tell, it is quite important that you get low vision treated as soon as possible if you are suffering from it.

 What Should You Do if You Have Low Vision?

 The first thing you need to do is to get a definite diagnosis.
 You may suspect you have low vision, and it could be something else altogether.
 Only a trained eye doctor will be able to tell you, so you must visit one and get an eye exam.
 Our eye doctor, Dr. Chris Koplos, will be able to tell you if you do, in fact, have low vision, and, if you do, she will be able to tell you the cause and recommend an appropriate treatment.